- Associated Students

 - Assistance in resolution of student complaints and faculty concerns

-- Coordination and administration of college and privately sponsored scholarships.
+- Coordination and administration of college foundation and privately sponsored scholarships

-- Mesa Foundation Scholarship Applications are available the first week in December and are due back the last Friday in February.
+- Mesa Foundation Scholarship Applications are available the first week in December and are due mid to late February (flyer)

 - Annual Scholarship Awards Gala